rudymartinb2/myjsunit/README.md

 ![running](/img/screenshot.png)

-It is recommended to take a look at the scripts inside node_modules/myjsunit/tests
+It is recommended to take a look at the scripts inside node_modules/myjsunit/test mentioned in the next section.

 Also you can run the tests from npm but that adds an extra delay.

+Exmaple of code coverage details from a web browser:

 ![code coverage exmaple](/img/coverage_report.png)